Dr Denise Jackson

 - 2010 - Vice-Chancellor's Award for Excellence in Teaching (Sessional)

-Denise maintains links with industry through her membership of the Australian and New Zealand Academy of Management and liaising with stakeholders on their perceptions of graduate employability.
-Her research interest lies in the transfer of non-technical skills from higher education to the workplace and best practice in graduate recruitment and selection practices to alleviate documented skill gaps.
+She maintains links with industry through her membership of the Australian and New Zealand Academy of Management, Australian Collaborative Network and liaising with stakeholders on the development and assessment of graduate employability.
+Her research interests lie in enhancing graduate employability through WIL opportunities and employability skill and career management development.
+She is also interested in the relationship between graduate employability and employment outcomes and best practice in graduate recruitment and selection to alleviate documented skill gaps.

 - Improving productivity and performance in graduates and early career managers in the workplace

 - Enhancing innovation in individuals in the workplace

 Recent research grants

 - 2013 - Developing a systematic process for evaluating and tracking the Higher Degree by Research experience to enhance graduate employment outcomes.
 Faculty of Business and Law Teaching and Learning Grant.Team: Dr Denise Jackson and Professor Grant Michelson.